Cyclone Hudhud blasts India's east coast, at least five dead

 "Reverse windflow will be experienced by the city, which will again have a very great damage potential," L.S.
 Rathore, director-general of the state India Meteorological Department (IMD), told reporters in New Delhi.

-The IMD forecast a storm surge of one to two meters (three to six feet) above high tide that could result in flooding of low-lying coastal areas around Visakhapatnam, Vijayanagaram and Srikakulam.
+The IMD forecast a storm surge of one to two metres (three to six feet) above high tide that could result in flooding of low-lying coastal areas around Visakhapatnam, Vijayanagaram and Srikakulam.

 TERRIFYING WIND